Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: The local and microlocal Weyl laws

-In this section, we provide a general argument showing how one can derive the microlocal Weyl measure from the local one (which is proved in Appendix \ref{app:davide} -- see also Remark \ref{rem9}).
-Since this argument actually works in a more general setting than the 3D contact case, we provide hereafter results in a general sub-Riemannian context.
+Let us now establish the microlocal Weyl law.
+Since our argument actually works in a more general setting than in the 3D contact case, we provide hereafter some results that are valid in a general sR context.

 Let $(M,D,g)$ be a sR structure, where $M$ is a compact manifold of dimension $d$, $D$ is a subbundle of $TM$ and $g$ is a Riemannian metric on $D$.
 Let $\mu$ be a smooth density on $M$, and let $\triangle _{sR}$ be a sub-Riemannian Laplacian on $M$ (see Section \ref{sec_DeltaSR}).
 In this general context, the characteristic manifold of $\triangle _{sR}$ is still defined by $\Sigma=D^\perp$.
 We assume that $\mathrm{Lie}(D)=TM$ (this is H\"ormander's assumption, which implies hypoellipticity), so that $\triangle _{sR}$ has a discrete real spectrum.